SlithyMatt/x16-xci/README.md

 # clicking on the coffee cup with use tool (default)
 tool_trigger use  20 11  20 12
 if_not cup_taken
+if_not holding_carafe
+if_not coffee_poured
+clear
+text 1  It's an empty cup.
+wait 60
+text 1  You don't need one of those. wait 60 text 1  Maybe you should fill it. end_if # not coffee_poured if coffee_poured
+clear
+text 1  Go ahead, take it with you. sprite_hide 2 # no more steam
+# remove cup
+tiles 0  20 11  0
+tiles 0  20 12  0
+get_item coffee 1 # add 1 coffee to inventory
+clear_state coffee_poured
+set_state cup_taken
+end_if # coffee_poured
+end_if # not holding_carafe
 if holding_carafe
 clear
 text 1  Sure, pour the whole pot.